Financial Poise

 And So…

-It will take time and experience for traditional consumer packaged food companies to get on board, but ultimately, they have to yield to consumer pressure.
+Traditional consumer packaged food companies will need time and experience to adapt, but ultimately, they must yield to consumer pressure.

 Farmers and major agriculture conglomerates are beginning to understand that this trend will change demand for decades.
-As people tune back in to the needs of the Earth and put pressure on legislators, we may well return to our roots and to what our ancestors knew.
+As people tune back into the Earth’s needs and pressure legislators, we may well return to our roots and to what our ancestors knew.
 Less is more.

 We think you’ll also like: